donvito/zoom-go/README.md

 - List Meetings
 - Create Meetings
+- Delete Meeting
+- Get Meeting by Id
+- Get Meeting Invitation

-This library is in its infancy and has not been tested for production use.
+This library is in its infancy and has not been tested yet for production use.

+Zoom API version supported
+- Version: 2.0.0
+- Host: api.zoom.us/v2

 ### Set Environment Variables